 Testlet 1 33 MCQs

 Total MCQs: 66 | Scoring: 50%

 Testlet 3 2 TBSs

 Testlet 4 3 TBSs

 Testlet 5 3 TBSs

 Testing Time 4 hours + 15 min break

-The AICPA prescribes two levels of difficulty to MCQ testlets: “medium” and “difficult.”
+The AICPA prescribes two levels of difficulty to MCQ testletsOpens in new window: medium and difficult.
 These indicate the average difficulty of questions within the testlet.
 Like the other CPA Exam sections, the second MCQ testlet adapts to your performance on the first.

-According to the AICPA, there is no advantage or disadvantage to receiving harder or easier questions because the exam takes question difficulty into account during grading.
+According to the AICPA, there is no advantage or disadvantage of receiving harder or easier questions because the exam takes question difficulty into account during grading.
 In short, harder questions are worth more points.

 The difficulty of the first MCQ testlet you receive is medium.
 The difficulty of the next testlet is determined by your performance on the first.